... ...

 There is no need to add more interest as interest is calculated on a monthly basis and this second letter is only 7 days after the last one.

-wording of second letter
+Example wording of second collection letter/Email

 We refer to our letter dated [date] regarding Invoice No.[invoice no.] dated [date].